DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

 > treasure, and the direction observation must take is intimated by the
 > way one face lies as though inside the other.[^ch02_24]

-The face assumes here ‘an ambiguity’.[^ch02_25] According to Kierkegaard, situations that evoke anxiety are undetermined, vague, and ambiguous.
+A face, as Kierkegaard describes here, assumes here ‘an ambiguity’, in that it carries another face.[^ch02_25] A face, understood this way, is always-already masked.
+According to Kierkegaard, situations that evoke anxiety are undetermined, vague, and ambiguous.
 Thus this ‘otherness within’, this ‘hidden secret’ to which we stand in relation and of which we have no knowledge, can condition anxiety.
 The